metalheadshubham/SUTRA/README.md

 python -m agent_handoff
 ```

 Python 3.10+.
-8GB RAM minimum. works on Windows, Mac, Linux (Mac is actually faster bc Apple Silicon).
+8GB RAM minimum. works on Windows, Mac, Linux (Mac is faster bc Apple Silicon).

 ---

 ## models

-default setup that i benchmarked:
+default setup i benchmarked:
 - **small model** (stages 1, 2, 3): `qwen2.5-coder:3b`
 - **large model** (synthesis): `qwen2.5-coder:7b`

-if you have more RAM or a GPU you can use:
+if you have more RAM or a GPU:
-- `deepseek-r1:8b` as large model — it does actual chain-of-thought reasoning, significantly better on hard problems but very slow on CPU
+- `deepseek-r1:8b` as large — actual chain-of-thought reasoning, significantly better on hard problems but very slow on CPU
-- `llama3.1:8b` as large model — good general purpose alternative
+- `llama3.1:8b` as large — good general purpose alternative

 the CLI auto-detects your Ollama models and recommends roles based on parameter count.